 Record Duration Explained: How Long Does a DUI Stay on Your Record

-How long does a DUI stay on your record depends on your state—ranging from 5 years to permanent.
-Most states maintain drunk driving convictions for 7-10 years on driving records, though criminal records may retain DUI information indefinitely until expunged.
+How long a DUI stays on your record depends on state law and the type of record involved.
+Some states retain drunk driving convictions for several years on driving records, while criminal records may reflect DUI convictions unless they are expunged or sealed.

 How Long Does a DUI Stay on Your Record

 How long does a DUI stay on your record is one of the most critical questions facing accused drivers.
 A DUI conviction creates both criminal and driving records that affect employment, insurance rates, and future legal consequences.
 The CDC reports that impaired driving costs the United States billions annually, underscoring why states maintain these records.
-Understanding record duration varies significantly by state—from five years in some jurisdictions to lifetime in others.
+Record duration varies significantly by state, depending on how long driving and criminal records are maintained.
 This guide explains DUI record timelines, expungement possibilities, and practical steps to minimize long-term impact.
 You’ll learn specific state differences, how BAC violations appear on background checks, and when professional DUI/DWI attorneys can help clear your record.

 State Laws Vary: How Long Does a DUI Stay on Your Record by Jurisdiction